Full Width Scroll

 ES: Tell me about your photographic series entitled “Men at Work”.

-HW: Nine years ago I went to Japan after seeing a documentary about the “hosts” – men who work as “boyfriends”.
-I was really interested because, in the West, you could not just walk into a bar and find male escorts—especially not in the UK.
-And I was fascinated by the idea of being able to do what men have done to women for years—to go into a bar and buy a man’s attention.
-I wanted to discover why that was acceptable there.
-Following that trip, I started researching different places in the world for straight male sex workers, speciality masseuses or male healers.
-The majority of the men I located were sex workers who catered to women, which is still hard and rare to find.
+HW: Some time ago I went to Japan and saw the “host” culture – men who work as “boyfriends”.
+I was really interested because, in the West, you can’t just walk into a bar and find male escorts—especially not in the UK.
+And I was fascinated by the idea of being able to do what men have done with women for years—to go into a bar and buy a man’s attention.
+I wanted to discover why that was so rare.
+Following that trip, I started researching different places in the world for straight male sex workers, masseuses and male healers.
+The majority of the men I located were sex workers who catered to women, which is still hard to find.
 However, in Japan, it’s really easy to hire ‘boyfriends’.
 You can hire a friend, you can hire sex, you can hire pretty much anything.
+It was a great place to start.

 “When I started photography, I mostly photographed men.
 It was very much about female desire and trying to re-imagine what mine would have been like if I hadn’t been indoctrinated into the patriarchy of every book I ever read being written by a man, every film directed by a man, every porno directed by a man.
 But it is too deep to remove from the psyche.